 The development management policy or policies should reflect the NPPF requirement that any harm or loss of a heritage asset should require clear and convincing justification, most often in the form of public benefits.
-In accordance with paragraphs 132-135 of the NPPF, the more important the asset, the greater the weight that should be given to its conservation the greatest weight should be given to designated heritage assets of the highest significance, then other designated assets, then locally important assets including archaeological remains) and finally ordinary "heritage assets".
-We would expect the development management policy or policies to set out what is required of applicants e.g. Applications which affect, or have the potential to affect, heritage assets will be expected to; i) describe the significance of the asset and its setting, using appropriate expertise,; at a level of detail proportionate to its significance and sufficient to understand the potential impact of the proposal; using appropriate references such as Historic Environment Records and, if necessary, original survey (including for assets of archaeological interest, an appropriate desk-based assessment and, where necessary, a field evaluation survey); and ii) to set out the impact of the development on the heritage assets and a suggested mitigation that is proportionate to the impact and the significance of the heritage assets and a suggested mitigation that is proportionate to the impact and the significance of the heritage asset, including where possible positive opportunities to conserve and enjoy heritage assets as well as recording loss and advancing knowledge.
+In accordance with paragraphs 132-135 of the NPPF, the more important the asset, the greater the weight that should be given to its conservation the greatest weight should be given to designated hertiage assets of the highest significance, then other designated assets, then locally important assets lincluding archaeological remains) and finally ordinary "heritage assets".
+The respondent's comments are noted.
+We would expect the development management policy or policies to set out what is required of applicants e.g. Applications which affect, or have the potential to affect, heritage assets will be expected to; i) describe the significance of the asset and its setting, using appropriate expertise,; at a level of detail proportionate to its significance and sufficient to understand the potential impact of the proposal; using appropriate references such as Historic Environment REcords and, if necessary, original survey (including for assets of archaeological interest, an appropriate desk-based assessment and, where necessary, a field evaluation survey); and ii) to set out the impact of the development on the heritage assets and a suggested mitigation that is proportionate to the impact and the significance of the heritage assets and a suggested mitigation that is proportionate to the impact and the significance of the heritage asset, including where possible positive opportunities to conserve and enjoy heritage assets as well as recording loss and advancing knowledge.
+The respondent's comments are noted.
 Where development is permitted that would result in harm to or loss of the significance of a heritage asset, developers will be required to record and advance understanding of the significance of that asset, in a manner appropriate to its importance and the impact, and to make that evidence publicly accessible.
+The respondent's comments are noted.